Ivan Pavlov: Pavlov Psychology & Classical Conditioning

 Getty/AnnaStills

-The discovery of classical conditioning happened by accident.
+The discovery of classical conditioning—sometimes called Pavlovian conditioning—happened by accident.
 Ivan Pavlov was studying secretion and digestion with unanesthetized dogs.
 Pavlov discovered that the way his dogs were reacting to their food changed over time and the dogs were beginning to exhibit an unconditioned response before their food even arrived.
 These experiments led him to formulate the laws of conditioned reflexes, which were early theories about conditional psychology and associative learning.
+He posited that there were conditioned responses (those that were explicitly taught) and unconditioned responses (those that were implicitly learned) to stimuli.
+An unconditioned stimulus was a stimulus that elicited one of those implicitly learned responses, while a conditioned stimulus elicited an explicitly taught response.

 Pavlov used a metronome or buzzer in his most famous experiment to help a dog associate sound with food.
-He was able to train (condition) the dog to salivate at the sound of the metronome or buzzer by initiating the sound and then offering food to the hungry animal.
-The repeated association between the sound of the bell (stimuli) and the food led to the classical conditioning of Pavlov’s dogs.
+He was able to train (condition) the dogs to respond to the sound of the metronome or buzzer by initiating the sound and then offering food to the hungry animal.
+The response: Pavlov’s dogs began to salivate whenever the buzzer or metronome sounded.
+In essence, the repeated association between the sound of the bell (a previously neutral stimulus) and the food led to the classical conditioning of Pavlov’s dogs.
 He measured the dog's salivary secretion to get a quantitative measure of the animal's subjective activity to show the connection between physiological measures of mental activity and higher nervous activity.

 In 1930, late in his career, Ivan Pavlov attempted to apply his laws to explain human psychoses.
 He believed people shut themselves off from the world to rid themselves of noise and activity that overstimulated them.
 This idea became the basis for treating psychiatric patients in Russia using quiet, non-stimulating environments.